viamrobotics/docs/docs/manage/fleet/_index.md

     - "/fleet"
 ---

-The [Viam app](https://app.viam.com) provides fleet management allowing you to work on any number of robots alone or in collaboration with others.
+The [Viam app](https://app.viam.com) provides fleet management allowing you to work on any number of smart machines alone or in collaboration with others.

-## Work with groups of robots
+## Work with groups of smart machines

 With Viam, you can organize {{< glossary_tooltip term_id="robot" text="robots" >}} into {{< glossary_tooltip term_id="location" text="locations" >}} and {{< glossary_tooltip term_id="organization" text="organizations" >}}.